 The highly anticipated game is played over two days as teams from Somerset, the West End of the island, and St. George's, the East End, face off.
 Somerset supporters wear red and blue while St. George’s supporters sport dark blue and light blue.
-The Cup Match venue in 2018 was the Somerset Cricket Club in Sandy’s Parish and St. George’s Cricket Club, Wellington Slip Road, St. George’s.
+The Cup Match Venue alternates annually between Somerset Cricket Club in Sandy’s Parish and St. George’s Cricket Club, Wellington Slip Road, St. George’s.

 The match is important, of course – but Cup Match is about more than just cricket.
-Emancipation Day, (Thursday August 1st) coincides with the first day of Cup Match, giving locals and visitors a chance to recognize one of the most significant moments in Bermuda’s history: the abolition of slavery on the island in 1834.
+Emancipation Day coincides with the first day of Cup Match, giving locals and visitors a chance to recognize one of the most significant moments in Bermuda’s history: the abolition of enslavement on the island on August 1,1834.